A Place for Growth

 Adventure therapy promises this melding and discovery, but not every adventure-based program can deliver.
 Because adventure is built into the Forge in a boy-friendly educational and emotional structure, the school helps each boy from day one.
 There is no need for lag time, for stalling, for distraction.
 Sensitive boys can find a home at the school as much as boys who are always brashly trying to prove themselves.
 The surroundings, the energy, and the format of the school create this milieu.

 Training staff in boy-friendly education and counseling, and learning from each staff member as much as I taught, I was excited by how diversely the staff is able to focus on attachment, attunement, personal security, and boy-specific growth.
 The staff come from various backgrounds–clinical, educational, wilderness, adventure, military, and special ed.
 Each person has a proven track record working with youth who are challenged.
 The combination of these staff and their intuitional and intentional force provide some of the uniqueness of the program.

 A Powerful Package

-While no school can promise everything–the family and the boy himself matter a great deal—the Forge School is a powerful package.
+While no school can promise everything–the family and the boy himself matter a great deal— Embark at The Forge is a powerful package.
 The emotional development of boys at the Forge provides a rite-of-passage from boyhood toward manhood in a way that can work for nearly any male.
 Myself a boy who survived significant childhood trauma, I know how long and tough the journey to a happy life can be.

 Driving away from the Forge, I headed down to the Atlanta airport to fly back home to the Pacific Northwest.
 As I drove again through millions of trees in full fall color, I thought back to my own boyhood.
 It would have been a Godsend for me and my family if the Forge existed in my teen world.
 It took me almost two decades to fully understand how to build life purpose and healthy manhood out of trauma.
 For every child, we wish it did not take that long.